Co-op City, Bronx: Previous land use

 In the 1920s the land that would become Co-op City had been set aside, intended for a future municipal airport.

 The land north of the Hutchinson River Parkway was a large swampy area known by residents as "the dump", and most of the land on the north side of the Hutchinson River was flat land used for recreation.

 The land to the south of the Hutchinson River (now Section 5 of Co-op City) was swampland.
 A tidal estuary reached from the Hutchinson River at the New Haven Railroad along a route just north of Hunter and Boller Avenue to pass under the Hutchinson River Parkway.
 The estuary was the site of boat yards and canoe rental sites during the 1950s.

-The northern portion of the site became the home of a 205-acre theme park named Freedomland U.S.A.
-Freedomland operated from June 19, 1960 until September 1964, when it closed after going bankrupt.
+The northern portion of the site became the home of Freedomland U.S.A., a 205-acre theme park.
+This operated from June 19, 1960 until September 1964, when it closed after going bankrupt.
 A small portion of the former park site at the northeast corner of Bartow and Baychester Avenues in Co-op City remains zoned as a C7 district, reserved "for large open amusement parks".
 The zoning district is a holdover from Freedomland's operation.